d-valencia2020/ejercicio/README.md

 ```
 when you have the cloned project.
-you must open the IDE and go to the FileReader class and on line 25 write
+you must open the IDE and go to the Properties class and change
 the path where your file is This is a temporary adjustment.
 ```